 You will look at and understand how different cultures, religions, lifestyles and traditions effect and influence a persons' choice and selection of ingredients and food products.
 You will be working in stimulating contexts which will provide you with a range of opportunities to experiment with local ethos, the selected community and wider world.
 You will become aware of the ingredients and products cultures have to offer.
 You will be able to know and understand how technology and travel has influenced our personal tastes and selection of food products.
 You will develop your knowledge of functional properties, chemical processes and nutritional content of food and drink.
 You will be able to create dishes specifically for special dietary needs with a complete understanding of the food science of nutrition.
 You will learn during practical sessions how to improve your food preparation/cooking skills and consider industrial techniques that will enable you to showcase your creative design and making.
-You will explore ranges of ingredients and processes from different culinary traditions to inspire new ideas or modify existing recipes, helping you to produce high quality food products.
+You will explore ranges of ingredients and produces high quality food products.

-Design and Technology (Textiles and Resistant Materials)
+Design and Technology-Textiles

 In Textiles you will look at the development of Fashion from 1910 to 1930, considering the impact on textiles of the technological revolution occurring at this time.
 You will learn specialist construction techniques to enhance your making skills, create skilful swatches and samples to generate inspiration boards in preparation for your design work.
 You will design and create a unique product which embraces all the research, historical knowledge, iconic designers, and technical skills, with a fusion of innovative concepts.
+You will also gain an in -depth knowledge of Industrial practice and the impact of textiles on the environment